 Former restaurant manager leaves foodservice behind for more lucrative salon industry

 Former restaurant manager Jay Palmer saw the earliest vision of Floyd’s 99 Barbershop’s plan to franchise, and he knew right away he wanted to be part of it.
 While the company was founded in 1999, Floyd’s didn’t start franchising until a few years later.
 When Palmer opened his first Floyd’s in Boulder, Colo., in 2008, he was only the company’s second franchise owner.
-Today, he has nine locations, all in Colorado — five in the Boulder area, three in Fort Collins and one in the Johnstown/Loveland area.
+Today, he has nine locations, all in Colorado — five in the Boulder area, three in Fort Collins, and one in the Johnstown/Loveland area.
 He talks about his journey in this Floyd’s franchise review.

 How did it start out for you in the early days, being one of the first franchisees?

 Great.
 We were having a slightly difficult time in 2008, 2009, with the financial crash.
 Still, we saw growth basically year after year in every single one of our stores.
-It didn’t really hurt us too bad.
+It didn’t really hurt us too badly.
 It was kind of a struggle to find money, but we were able to make it work.
 We had to find our way through it.